KasparEtter/ef1p/pages/email/email.md

 to provide one or several [`TLSA` records](#tlsa-record-type).
 I covered how to install OpenSSL on macOS in an [earlier box](#install-openssl-on-macos).
 The [above tool](#tool-lookup-tlsa-records) generates the OpenSSL command for you.
-Here is an example with [ProtonMail's](https://en.wikipedia.org/wiki/ProtonMail) `TLSA` records at the time of writing:
+Here is an example with [Proton Mail's](https://en.wikipedia.org/wiki/ProtonMail) `TLSA` records at the time of writing:

 <div id="tool-verify-tlsa-record"></div>
 <div id="code-verify-tlsa-record"></div>